Singularities on Fano fibrations and beyond

-\begin{prop} Assume Theorem \ref{t-bnd-mult-fib-lc-place} holds in dimension $\le d-1$.
-Also assume the theorem holds when $X=\PP^{d-1}_Z$ and $\Lambda$ is the sum of the coordinate hyperplanes plus the fibre over $z$ and $X\to Z$ is projection.
-Then the theorem holds in dimension $d$ in general. \end{prop} \begin{proof} \emph{Step 1.} By Proposition \ref{p-reduction-to-toroidal}, we can assume $(X,\Lambda)\to (Z,E)$ is toroidal where $E=z$.
-Moreover, by the arguments of the proof of \ref{p-reduction-to-toroidal}, we can assume $W\bir X$ is a morphism and that $T$ is a divisor on $W$.
+\begin{prop} Assume Theorem \ref{t-bnd-mult-lc-places-fib-main} holds in dimension $\le d-1$.
+Also assume the theorem holds when $X=\PP^{d-1}_Z$, $\Lambda$ is the sum of the coordinate hyperplanes plus the fibre over $z$, and $X\to Z$ is projection.
+Then the theorem holds in dimension $d$ in general. \end{prop} \begin{proof} \emph{Step 1.} We can assume $T$ is a divisor on $W$.
 Let $x$ be the generic point of the centre of $T$ on $X$.
 Assume the closure $\bar{x}$ is positive dimensional.
 Let $H\sim A/Z$ be general and let $G$ be its pullback to $W$.
 Let

 and $A_H=A|_H$.
-Then $(G,B_G)$, $(H,\Lambda_H)$, $A_H$, and $H\to Z$ satisfy the properties listed in Theorem \ref{t-bnd-mult-fib-lc-place}, that is, $(G,B_G)$ is $\epsilon$-lc, $K_G+B_G$ is nef over $Z$, etc. Thus applying the induction hypothesis we deduce that the multiplicity of any component of $T\cap G$ in the fibre of $G\to Z$ over $z$ is bounded from above.
+Then $(G,B_G)$, $(H,\Lambda_H)$, $A_H$, and $H\to Z$ satisfy the properties listed in Theorem \ref{t-bnd-mult-lc-places-fib-main}, that is, $(G,B_G)$ is $\epsilon$-lc, $(H,\Lambda_H)$ is lc, $K_G+B_G$ is nef over $H$, etc. Thus applying the induction hypothesis we deduce that the multiplicity of any component of $T\cap G$ in the fibre of $G\to Z$ over $z$ is bounded from above.
 Thus the multiplicity of $T$ in the fibre of $W\to Z$ over $z$ is bounded from above.
-We can then assume that $x$ is a closed point.\\
+We can then assume $x$ is a closed point.

-\emph{Step 2.} In the proof of Proposition \ref{p-reduction-to-toroidal} we applied Theorem \ref{t-bnd-torification} to reduce to the toroidal situation.
-Using Proposition \ref{p-local-desc-torif-bnd-fib-II}, we can assume that stronger conditions hold in our setting.
+\emph{Step 2.} By Proposition \ref{p-reduction-to-toroidal}, we can assume $(X,\Lambda)\to (Z,E)$ is toroidal where $E=z$.
+In the proof of Proposition \ref{p-reduction-to-toroidal} we applied Theorem \ref{t-bnd-torification} to reduce to the toroidal situation.
+Using Theorem \ref{p-local-desc-torif-bnd-fib-II}, we can assume that stronger conditions hold in our setting.
 That is, if we apply \ref{p-local-desc-torif-bnd-fib-II} already in the proof of \ref{p-reduction-to-toroidal}, then perhaps after shrinking $Z$ around $z$, we can assume that there exists a commutative diagram

 satisfying the properties listed in \ref{p-local-desc-torif-bnd-fib-II} with primes $'$ removed and $D$ replaced with $\Lambda$.
-For convenience we recall those properties: \begin{enumerate} \item all arrows are projective morphisms, except $Y\bir P$,
+For convenience, we recall those properties: \begin{enumerate} \item all arrows are projective morphisms, except $Y\bir P$ which is birational,

 \item $N\to M$ is birational and $N\to P$ is an alteration,

 \item $M\to X$ and $M\to Y$ are \'etale at some closed point $m$ mapping to $x$,

 \item the inverse images of $\Lambda$ and $L$ to $M$ coincide near $m$,